evancz/elm-architecture-tutorial/README.md

 Rather than refering directly to a top-level `actionChannel` as we did in example 1, we give the channel as an argument so that each counter can be sending messages along different channels.
-This will let us augment a basic `Counter.Action` with extra information so that we know which counter is needs to be updated.
+This will let us augment a basic `Counter.Action` with extra information so that we know which counter needs to be updated.

 Creating modular code is all about creating strong abstractions.
 We want